-- 2.5.1 There should be clear evidence that the research programme can be appropriately supervised in an environment with adequate research resources. - 2.5.2 Appropriate training facilities must also be available and accessible to students, this includes research skills and other skills including English Language as deemed necessary to the achievement of their award otherwise attendance on campus will be required. - 2.5.3 A local supervisor must be available to support the student; - 2.5.4 Where attendance is required on campus this will be stated in the offer letter.
+- 2.5.1 There should be clear evidence that the research programme can be appropriately supervised in an environment with adequate research resources. - 2.5.2 Appropriate training facilities must also be available and accessible to students, this includes research skills and other skills including English Language as deemed necessary to the achievement of their award otherwise attendance on campus will be required. - 253 A local supervisor should normally be available to support the student; - 25.4 Where attendance is required on campus this will be stated in the offer letter.